Mary Nesbitt Wisham: Brief profile

-Nesbitt enjoyed many firsts in her fruitful All-American Girls Professional Baseball League career.
+Nesbitt was responsible for league firsts in her All-American Girls Professional Baseball League career.
 She is recognized as one of the sixty original founding members of the league.
-An ideal fastpitch, knuckleball left-handed, she was one of the most dominant pitchers in the early years of the circuit.
-The unpredictable movement of her pitches made it almost impossible to hit, until a severe injury suffered in a regular game shortened her promising career.
+An ideal fastpitch, knuckleball left-handed, she was a pitcher in the early years of the circuit.
+The unpredictable movement of her pitches made it difficult to hit, until an injury suffered in a regular game shortened her career.
 She posted a 65–49 record with a 2.44 earned run average in 120 pitching appearances.
-After that she switched to first base, to become a dangerous and productive hitter through the rest of her career, ranking among the top 10 AAGPBL players for five out of her six seasons.
+After that she switched to first base, through the rest of her career, ranking among the top 10 AAGPBL players for five out of her six seasons.
 Her accomplishments also included appearing in the first ever AAGPBL All-Star Game and by collecting a .422 on-base percentage and a .393 of slugging, while her .282 batting average ranks her sixth in the all-time list of hitters who had a minimum of 1000 at bat appearances.